mdmtk/docs/beta/source/guide/xml/generate.md

 # XML Generation

 ## Overall Approach
 As discussed in the MX Management System Overview document, the XML format is used to submit requests to the MXMS to apply settings or to retrieve information.
 It also uses this same format when sending back responses to the client making the request.
 The XML needs to be structured in a standardized format.
-In order to help understand this format, we have included a DSDtoXML tool with this toolkit to be used to generate sample XML.
+In order to help understand this format, we have included a DSD tool with this toolkit to be used to generate sample XML.
 Typically you would require that some values be changed dynamically on the device by your client application.
 So you would therefore manipulate the values of specific parameter attributes within your code based on the specific template you have generated.

 A typical approach to XML generation may include:

-* Use the DSDtoXML tool to generate several XML templates for the features you wish to include in your client
+* Use the DSD tool to generate several XML templates for the features you wish to include in your client
 * Include these templates either in your device client or server code depending on your scheme for setting values
 * Edit the values inside specific parameter attributes accordingly (typically parameters with text values)
 * Submit the XML from your client application that has been enabled for MXMS communication